pounard/goat-mapper/README.md

  - [x] with mapping tables builder, ensure mapping keys are compatible with their counterpart in source and target tables,

- - [ ] untangle the relation fetcher interface and implementation mess,

- - [ ] find a proper and more direct way to collect entities identifiers,

- - [ ] implement the N+1 bulk lazy load solution for large result sets with any to many collection - note that this is implemented, at least in interfaces, but concrete implementation does not bulk load,

  - [x] implement functionnal tests with a real SQL backend behind (right now only SQL generation is tested),